mindsdb/mindsdb/mindsdb/integrations/handlers/stripe_handler/README.md

 ## TODO

-- [ ] Support INSERT, UPDATE and DELETE for Products, Customers and Payment Intents tables
+- [ ] Support INSERT, UPDATE and DELETE for Customers and Payment Intents tables
 - [ ] Stripe Charges table
 - [ ] Stripe Balance table
 - [ ] Many more